-The Licensing Authority recognises that beyond the immediate vicinity of the premises the control that a licence holder can exert over its patrons diminishes and individuals who engage in antisocial behaviour are accountable in their own right.
+The Licensing Authority recognises that beyond the immediate vicinity of the premises the control that a licence holder can exert over its patrons diminishes and individuals who engage in anti-social behaviour are accountable in their own right.

 Smoking & External areas - Legislation preventing smoking indoors at public premises has resulted in many customers of licensed premises and clubs using external areas.
-Premises licence holders, designated premises supervisors and applicants must have regard to how this have an impact on the four licensing objectives.
+Premises licence holders, designated premises supervisors and applicants must have regard to how this has an impact on the four licensing objectives.

-19 THE PROTECTION OF CHILDREN FROM HARM
+20 THE PROTECTION OF CHILDREN FROM HARM

 Nothing in this policy shall limit or restrict access of children to premises unless there is an overriding requirement of necessity to prevent harm to children.
-However, the 2003 Act details a number of offences restricting access to licensed premises including not allowing un-accompanied children under 16 to a premises licensed for the supply of alcohol between midnight and 5am, not withstanding this an applicant may choose to impose further restrictions restrictions deemed appropriate for the individual premises.
-In cases where conditions are agreed or offered in relation to children in licensed premises, the wording of the condition needs to explicitly clarify the age of the restriction e.g. either children under 16 or under 18 years of age.
+However, the 2003 Act details a number of offences restricting access to licensed premises including not allowing un-accompanied children under 16 to premises licensed for the supply of alcohol between midnight and 5am.
+An applicant may choose to impose further restrictions deemed appropriate for the individual premises.
+In cases where conditions are agreed or offered in relation to children in licensed premises, the wording of the condition needs to clarify the age of the restriction e.g. either children under 16 or under 18 years of age.

-20 ENFORCEMENT
+21 ENFORCEMENT

-The Licensing Authority will establish joint enforcement protocols with Dyfed Powys Police and the Mid and West Wales Fire Authority and other responsible authorities where appropriate on joint enforcement issues.
+The Licensing Authority has established joint enforcement protocols with Dyfed Powys Police and the Mid and West Wales Fire Authority and other responsible authorities where appropriate on joint enforcement issues.